Leaning Tower of Pisa

 The height of the tower is 55.86 m from the ground on the low side and 56.67 m on the high side.
 The width of the walls at the base is 2.44 m.
 Its weight is estimated at 14500 t.
 The tower has 296 or 294 steps; the seventh floor has two fewer steps on the north-facing staircase.

 The tower began to lean during construction in the 12th century, due to soft ground which could not properly support the structure's weight.
 It worsened through the completion of construction in the 14th century.
 By 1990, the tilt had reached 5.5 degrees.
 The structure was stabilized by remedial work between 1993 and 2001, which reduced the tilt to 3.97 degrees.

 Architect

-There has been controversy surrounding the identity of the architect of the Leaning Tower of Pisa.
-For many years, the design was attributed to Guglielmo and Bonanno Pisano, a well-known 12th-century resident artist of Pisa, known for his bronze casting, particularly in the Pisa Duomo.
-Pisano left Pisa in 1185 for Monreale, Sicily, only to come back and die in his home town.
+The identity of the architect of the tower is a subject of controversy.
+The design had long been attributed to a man named Guglielmo and to Bonanno Pisano, the latter a well-known 12th-century resident artist of Pisa known for his bronze casting, particularly in the Pisa Duomo.
+Pisano left Pisa in 1185 for Monreale, Sicily, only to return and die in his home town.
 A piece of cast bearing his name was discovered at the foot of the tower in 1820, but this may be related to the bronze door in the façade of the cathedral that was destroyed in 1595.
 A 2001 study seems to indicate Diotisalvi was the original architect, due to the time of construction and affinity with other Diotisalvi works, notably the bell tower of San Nicola and the Baptistery, both in Pisa.